benbotto/lunar-lander-actor-critic/README.md

 docker compose up --build
 ```

 It takes a while for the training to complete, 10 minutes or so.
-During,
+During
 training, and when the training is complete, episodes are periodically rendered
 to the `data/` directory as animated GIFs.